gomezportillo/Intelligent_Systems/README.md

 # DOCUMENTATION #

-Python program to generate a graph into a hash table from a .osm file and work within it
+Python program to generate a graph into a hash table from a .osm file and work within it.

 ## AUTHORS ##